delsinm/github-actions/README.md

 Github Actions for various tasks.

-The terraform directory includes sample terraform for required IAM implementation required for the `terraform` and `terraform-pipeline` GitHub actions.
+The terraform directory includes sample terraform for the IAM implementation required for the `terraform` and `terraform-pipeline` GitHub actions.

 ## Actions